Theragatha - The Verses of the Senior Monks

 I picked up a mirror

-I was blind, but the darkness left me.
+I once was blind, but the darkness disappeared.

 My fancy hairdo has been cut off: